Ceci n'est pas Magit.

 Use j / k to move.
 Press Tab on a file name in the status view to expand its diff.
 Stage and unstage changes using s and u.
 Open the commit menu with c.

-in the bottom right to bring up the interactive, context-aware help menu.
+Press ? or click the ? icon in the bottom right to bring up the interactive, context-aware help menu.
+It shows all the actions you can take.
+It's helpful!

 Use v to enter the ever-useful multi-line visual selection mode.
 Use it to act on multiple files at once.
 You can even use it to surgically target specific lines within a diff hunk to act on.

-settings screen (accessible via ,).
+The default keymap uses vim-like (emacs-evil) keybindings.
+If you prefer traditional emacs-style, change the Keybindings to "Vanilla" from the settings screen (accessible via ,).
 You can also set the keymap_preset to "vanilla" in the config file.

 Basic keybindings, vim-style (default)